Standing in line marking time

 'Cause they can't buy a job

-The man in the silk suit hurries by
+The man in a silk suit hurries by

-As he catches the poor ladies' eyes
+As he catches a poor old lady's eyes

-Just for fun he says, "Get a job"
+Just for fun he says, 'get a job'

 That's just the way it is